What is the cutaneous lipid barrier?

-The skin lipid barrier is a key element in the health and protection of our skin.
-This natural barrier, composed of lipids, plays an essential role in maintaining hydration and protection against external aggressions.
-Understanding how it works and knowing how to preserve it is crucial to maintaining healthy skin, whether it is dry, oily, or combination.
+The cutaneous lipid barrier is a key element in the health and protection of our skin.
+This natural barrier, made up of lipids, plays an essential role in maintaining hydration and protecting against external aggressors.
+Understanding how it works and knowing how to preserve it is crucial to maintaining healthy skin, whether dry, oily or combination.

-The skin lipid barrier is located at the level of the stratum corneum , the outermost layer of the epidermis.
-It is made up of lipids, mainly fatty acids , cholesterol, and ceramides, which form a kind of "cement" between the skin cells.
-This barrier is covered by the hydrolipidic film , a thin layer on the surface of the skin composed of an oily phase (sebum produced by the sebaceous glands) and an aqueous phase (sweat).
+The skin's lipid barrier is located in the stratum corneum, the outermost layer of the epidermis.
+It's made up of lipids, mainly fatty acids, cholesterol and ceramides, which form a kind of "cement" between skin cells.
+This barrier is covered by the hydrolipidic film, a thin layer on the skin's surface composed of an oily phase (sebum produced by the sebaceous glands) and an aqueous phase (sweat).

 What is the role of the lipid barrier?